 2. Kids Cookery classes.
 The Galley Girls offer kids cookery lessons in the comfort of your own home.
 Why not put the kids to work and you enjoy their creation as part of your evening meal?!

 3. Go South Milton Sands and enjoy a stroll along the beach followed by a fab lunch/refreshment at The Beach House. (p.s. also very good fun for an evening out!)
 Or explore any of these wonderful eateries and restaurants!

 4. Book a Sea n Shore nature tour – they have all the wet weather gear ready for you.
 Discover the stunning ecosystem in the Salcombe Estuary from listening out for seals to spotting seahorses and learning of Salcombe’s history – this a real family hit.

 5. Head to the Oyster Shack for a long lunch enjoying the best seafood the area has to offer including delicious Oysters. (the clue is in the name!)

 6. Settle into the Merlin Cinema in Kingsbridge which is an independently run cinema.
 It’s small but part of the local community.

 7. Load up your scones with lashings of clotted cream and homemade strawberry jam at the South Sands Hotel.
 They serve a wonderful cream tea.

-8. Have a mooch around the galleries and shops along Island Street which has become home to talented local artisans and the popular Paper Bird Island for little people to get creative.
+8. Have a mooch around the galleries and shops along Island Street.
+The street has become home to talented local artisans and the popular Paper Bird Island for little people to get creative.

 10. Head to Overbecks, a National Trust property, which is located just above South Sands.
-A beautiful sub-tropical garden awaits and lots of fascinating artefacts curated by inventor and scientist Otto Overbeck.
+A beautiful sub-tropical garden awaits and space for a picnic with a view.

 Discover more ideas for keeping the kids happy on a rainy day in Salcombe.